Skip to main content

 Most importantly, you will learn to work as part of a team that is dedicated to making sure CMS information systems can operate securely.
 While CMS has established a security program to protect assets and keep sensitive information safe, the key ingredient is always people.
 No matter how comprehensive a program may be, you and your coworkers will ultimately determine the success of our established procedures.

 If you have not already, make sure that your ISSO Appointment Letter is completed and submitted to your Cyber Risk Advisor (CRA) by your Business Owner (BO).
-The Appointment Letter is intended to formally nominate you as an ISSO.
-It also gives you a wealth of information about your duties and responsibilities.
-It also contains the qualifications and training to which you should aspire.
-This document may be your first communication with your CRA — the first of many conversations.
+The Appointment Letter formally nominates you as an ISSO.
+It also provides high-level information about your duties and responsibilities, along with qualifications and training you should pursue.

 Complete ISSO onboarding